 - NS-record: A name server record lists the authoritative name server(s) for a given domain.

 - MX-record: A mail exchange record lists the mail servers for a given domain.
-As an example, consider the author's e-mail address, email@example.com.
-Note that the "garykessler.net" portion of the address is a domain name, not a host name, and mail has to be sent to a specific host.
-The MX-records in the garykessler.net name database specifies the host mx01.register.com is the preferred mail server for this domain.
+As an example, consider the author's e-mail address, firstname.lastname@example.org.
+The "garykessler.net" portion of the address is a domain name, not a host name, and mail has to be sent to a specific host.
+The MX-record(s) in the garykessler.net name database specifies the host mx01.register.com is the preferred mail server for this domain.
 (Register.com hosts the garykessler.net domain.)

 - CNAME-record: Canonical name records provide a mechanism of assigning aliases to host names, so that a single host with a IP address can be known by multiple names.